Hermann Göring

 Following the establishment of the Nazi state, Göring amassed power and political capital to become the second most powerful man in Germany.
-He was appointed commander-in-chief of the Luftwaffe (air force), a position he held until the final days of the regime.
-Upon being named Plenipotentiary of the Four Year Plan in 1936, Göring was entrusted with the task of mobilizing all sectors of the economy for war, an assignment which brought numerous government agencies under his control.
-In September 1939, Hitler designated him as his successor and deputy in all his offices.
+Upon being named Plenipotentiary of the Four Year Plan in 1936, Göring was entrusted with the task of mobilising all sectors of the economy for war, an assignment which brought numerous government agencies under his control.
+In September 1939, Hitler gave a speech to the Reichstag designating him as his successor.
 After the Fall of France in 1940, he was bestowed the specially created rank of Reichsmarschall, which gave him seniority over all officers in Germany's armed forces.

 By 1941, Göring was at the peak of his power and influence.
-As the Second World War progressed, Göring's standing with Hitler and with the German public declined after the Luftwaffe proved incapable of preventing the Allied bombing of Germany's cities and resupplying surrounded Axis forces in Stalingrad.
+As the Second World War progressed, Göring's standing with Hitler and the German public declined after the Luftwaffe proved incapable of preventing the Allied bombing of Germany's cities and resupplying surrounded Axis forces in Stalingrad.
 Around that time, Göring increasingly withdrew from military and political affairs to devote his attention to collecting property and artwork, much of which was stolen from Jewish victims of the Holocaust.
 Informed on 22 April 1945 that Hitler intended to commit suicide, Göring sent a telegram to Hitler requesting his permission to assume leadership of the Reich.
-Considering his request an act of treason, Hitler removed Göring from all his positions, expelled him from the party, and ordered his arrest.
-After the war, Göring was convicted of conspiracy, crimes against peace, war crimes and crimes against humanity at the Nuremberg trials in 1946.
-He was sentenced to death by hanging, but committed suicide by ingesting cyanide hours before the sentence was to be carried out.
+Considering his request an act of treason, Hitler removed Göring from all his positions, expelled him from the party and ordered his arrest.

+After the war, Göring was convicted of conspiracy, crimes against peace, war crimes, and crimes against humanity at the Nuremberg trials in 1946.
+He requested at trial an execution by firing squad, but was denied; instead he was sentenced to death by hanging.
+He committed suicide by ingesting cyanide the night before his scheduled execution.

-Early life and education
+Early life

-Göring was born on 12 January 1893 at the Marienbad Sanatorium in Rosenheim, Bavaria.
+Hermann Wilhelm Göring was born on 12 January 1893 at the Marienbad Sanatorium in Rosenheim, Bavaria.
 His father, Heinrich Ernst Göring (31 October 1839 – 7 December 1913), a former cavalry officer, had been the first governor-general of German South West Africa (modern-day Namibia).
 Heinrich had three children from a previous marriage.
 Göring was the fourth of five children by Heinrich's second wife, Franziska Tiefenbrunn (1859–15 July 1943), a Bavarian peasant.
 Göring's elder siblings were Karl, Olga, and Paula; his younger brother was Albert.
 At the time that Göring was born, his father was serving as consul general in Haiti, and his mother had returned home briefly to give birth.
 She left the six-week-old baby with a friend in Bavaria and did not see the child again for three years, when she and Heinrich returned to Germany.